 - find out the CTP insurer of the vehicle that caused the accident and get a motor accident compensation to relatives claim form from that insurer

-Our Claims Advisory Service (1300 656 919) can give you the name of a vehicle’s CTP insurer if you tell them the registration number of the vehicle that caused the accident.
+Our CTP Assist (1300 656 919) can give you the name of a vehicle’s CTP insurer if you tell them the registration number of the vehicle that caused the accident.

 If you do not know the registration number of the vehicle that caused the accident find this out by asking the Police, talking to witnesses or placing an advertisement in newspapers asking witnesses to contact you.

 If you have tried everything and still cannot find out the registration number of the vehicle that caused the accident, the vehicle is 'unidentified' and a claim should be made against the Nominal Defendant.
 If the vehicle that caused the accident was unregistered then you can also make a claim against the Nominal Defendant.
-You can get a Motor Accident Compensation to Relatives Claim Form from the Claims Advisory Service on 1300 656 919.
+You can get a Motor Accident Compensation to Relatives Claim Form from CTP Assist on 1300 656 919.

 Completing the motor accidents compensation to relatives claim form

 Fill in the claim form using a black or blue pen.
 You must answer questions fully and truthfully.

 You must name the person you think caused the accident.
 If you think more than one person caused the accident, name the person you think was most at fault (other than your deceased relative).
 The person at fault is usually the driver, however, it could be the vehicle owner.
 An owner can be at fault where an accident is caused by some problem with the vehicle such as faulty brakes, which the owner did not have repaired.

 The Statutory Declaration must be signed in front of a justice of the peace or a solicitor.
 Read it before you sign it.